Sharon's Photos

 Appearance

-• Leaves: The leaves are ovate with irregular, rippled margins, starting as solid green and maturing to a rich, dark green with silvery speckles.
+• Leaves - The leaves are ovate with irregular, rippled margins, starting as solid green and maturing to a rich, dark green with silvery speckles.

-• Flowers: Hoya Caudata produces clusters of fuzzies, white flowers that bloom under the right conditions, adding to its ornamental appeal.
+• Flowers - Hoya Caudata produces clusters of fuzzies, white flowers that bloom under the right conditions, adding to its ornamental appeal.

 Growing Conditions

-• Light: This plant prefers bright, indirect sunlight.
+• Light - This plant prefers bright, indirect sunlight.
 It can tolerate some direct sunlight but should be protected from harsh afternoon rays to prevent leaf burn.

-• Temperature: Ideal temperatures range from 60°F to 95°F (15°C to 35°C).
-It thrives in warm, humid environments.
+• Temperature - Ideal temperatures range from 60°F to 95°F. It thrives in warm, humid environments.

-• Humidity: Hoya Caudata enjoys high humidity (above 60%) but can tolerate lower levels for short periods.
+• Humidity - Hoya Caudata enjoys high humidity (above 60%) but can tolerate lower levels for short periods.
 Misting the leaves or using a humidifier can help maintain the necessary moisture.

 Care Tips

-• Soil: Use a well-draining potting mix, ideally a combination of perlite, orchid mix, and peat.
+• Soil - Use a well-draining potting mix, ideally a combination of perlite, orchid mix, and peat.
 This helps prevent root rot, which can occur if the soil remains too wet.

-• Watering: Water the plant thoroughly but allow the soil to dry out between waterings.
+• Watering - Water the plant thoroughly but allow the soil to dry out between waterings.
 Overwatering can lead to root rot.

-• Fertilization: During the growing season (spring and summer), feed with a balanced fertilizer every few weeks to promote healthy growth and flowering.
+• Fertilization - During the growing season (spring and summer), feed with a balanced fertilizer every few weeks to promote healthy growth and flowering.

-Hoya Caudata can be propagated through stem cuttings.
+• Propagation - Hoya Caudata can be propagated through stem cuttings.
 Take a 5-6 inch cutting with a node, plant it in a suitable potting mix, and keep it in a warm, humid environment until roots develop.

 © Sharon Watson Photography 2021-2026